 - Use any barrier between the stone and grates to lift it about 4-6 inches higher, as you can see here.
 The best way will be using a fire brick.
 Cooking pizza on a charcoal grill will take 10-15 minutes.

 Thus, this single trick can save your every pizza.
-Also, do not forget to preheat your pizza stone properly before placing the next pizza on it.
+Also, remember to preheat your pizza stone properly before placing the next pizza on it.

-No matter what charcoal grill you use, your infrared thermometer must record the pizza stones’ temperature between 400C and 700F degrees.
+No matter what charcoal grill you use, your infrared thermometer must record the temperature between 400C and 700F degrees of the pizza stones.

-And, if you use a gas grill, the pizza stone must be near 500F temperature, for your gas grills can’t go above this limit.
+And, if you use a gas grill, the pizza stone must be near 500F temperature, for your gas grills can’t exceed this limit.

 Baking ovens can hardly be responsible for any such problem, except that the convection fan is malfunctioning and not circulating the heat properly.
 Another reason is that the pizza stone’s heating elements produce more heat.

-Using an infrared thermometer, you can know this problem by checking the pizza stone surface’s temperature in the middle and edges.
-If the bottom heating elements in the oven are creating hot spots in your pizza stone, place the pizza stone in the upper rack and also use parchment paper on the pizza stone.
+You can know this problem using an infrared thermometer by checking the pizza stone surface’s temperature in the middle and edges.
+If the bottom heating elements in the oven are creating hot spots in your pizza stone, place the pizza stone in the upper rack and use parchment paper on the stone.

 And, if you burn your pizza crust often while trying to cook the toppings, the solution is the simplest.